nyhave/VideoTinder/README.md

 `FUNCTIONS_BASE_URL` should point to your Netlify site URL (for example `https://videotpush.netlify.app`).
 It allows the GitHub Pages site to call the functions hosted on Netlify.

-VAPID KEYS are used on both Github Pages and Netlify in both environments that are created as secrets.
-During the GitHub Pages build job, these secrets are written to a `.env` file so Parcel can embed the Firebase config.
+VAPID keys are used on both GitHub Pages and Netlify.
+The Firebase Cloud Messaging key lives in `FCM_VAPID_KEY`, while the standard Web Push keys use `WEB_PUSH_PUBLIC_KEY` and `WEB_PUSH_PRIVATE_KEY`.
+During the GitHub Pages build job these secrets are written to a `.env` file so Parcel can embed the Firebase config.

 ## Configuring CORS for Firebase Storage